 - e.
-Publish and Share your graph snapshot - Select 'Graph ' → 'Publish and Share Snapshot' → 'Share' - Next, click 'Copy to Clipboard' to copy the generated URL - Return the URL in the return_argo_lite_snapshot() function in submission.py
+Publish and Share your graph snapshot - Name your graph: On the top navigation bar, click on the label 'Untitled Graph'.
+In the 'Rename Snapshot' dialogue window that appears, enter your GTUsername as the 'Snapshot Name' and click 'Done' - Select 'Graph ' → 'Publish and Share Snapshot' → 'Share' - Next, click 'Copy to Clipboard' to copy the generated URL - Return the URL in the return_argo_lite_snapshot() function in submission.py